 We’ve all been taught to shop around to find the best deal for the products and services we buy.
 Whether buying a new shirt or a cell phone, our parents always reminded to do our due diligence of shopping around before buying.
 That said, you would think that when it comes to buying a home—in most cases, the most significant purchase that we make over the course of their lives, we would certainly shop around for the best mortgage loan, right?…

 Not so fast!
 According to the Consumer Finance Protection Bureau (CFPB) nearly half of all mortgage borrowers do not shop around — resulting in wasting thousands of dollars unnecessarily.
 While consumers tend to shop to find the right property or home, many never even compare two or more mortgage lenders during the home buying process.
+Merits of comparison shopping lenders are also highlighted in Stanford University’s Professor Robert Hall’s highly cited research article, Diagnosing consumer confusion and sub-optimal shopping effort: Theory and mortgage-market evidence, where the authors conclude “A model of effective shopping shows that borrowers sacrifice at least $1,000 by shopping from too few brokers”.
 Ironically, most of the costs associated with buying a home have more to do with the mortgage than the property itself.
 If you are planning to buy a home, consider the following strategies to shop smarter and obtain the right mortgage product for your needs:

 Shop the Mortgage First